alex02/custom-fields-snapshots/readme.txt

 == Description ==

-Custom Fields Snapshots allow you to easily create backups of your Advanced Custom Fields (ACF) data by exporting selected field groups, post types, and options.
+Custom Fields Snapshots allow you to easily create backups of your Advanced Custom Fields (ACF) data by exporting selected field groups, post types, users, and options.
 These snapshots enable version control, make it easier to share setups with team members, assist with migrations between WordPress environments, and enable quick restoration of previous configurations.

 **Important: This plugin requires Advanced Custom Fields (ACF) or ACF Pro to be installed and activated.**

-Key Features:
+= Features =

-* Export ACF field data for specific field groups, post types, and global options
+* Export ACF field data for specific field groups, post types, users, and options
-* Import ACF field data from JSON snapshots
+* Import ACF field data from JSON files
-* Fully compatible with all ACF field types, including repeaters and flexible content
+* Fully compatible with all ACF field types, including repeaters, galleries, and flexible content
 * Supports nested fields within complex field group structures
-* Selective export: choose which field groups, post types, and individual posts to include.
+* Selective export: choose which field groups, post types, and individual posts, users or user roles to include.
 * Rollbacks: Automatically revert changes if an import fails.
 * Detailed logging for import processes.
 * Developer-friendly: Extensive hook system for customization, including filters for data modification during export/import and actions for post-import processing.